gabarnettjr/rbfinterp2/README.md

 ## Instructions
 After each step in the instructions, I will try to give an example.
 * Download and unzip the repository folder
+  * Push the green "Code" button and select "Download Zip"
 * Open Anaconda Prompt
   * Press the Start button in windows, and begin typing "anaconda".
 It should pop up.
 * Navigate to the folder where you saved this repo